Tamilmaha444/onlineIDE/README.md

 Cascading Style Sheets (CSS) is a style sheet language used for describing the presentation of a document written in a markup language like HTML.CSS is a cornerstone technology of the World Wide Web, alongside HTML and JavaScript.CSS is designed to enable the separation of presentation and content, including layout, colors, and fonts.This separation can improve content accessibility, provide more flexibility and control in the specification of presentation characteristics, enable multiple web pages to share formatting by specifying the relevant CSS in a separate .css file, and reduce complexity and repetition in the structural content.
 ## javascript
 JavaScript often abbreviated as JS, is a programming language that conforms to the ECMAScript specification.JavaScript is high-level, often just-in-time compiled, and multi-paradigm.
 It has curly-bracket syntax, dynamic typing, prototype-based object-orientation, and first-class functions.
-# site information
+# Site information
 link to our site:http://www.myonlineide.com.s3-website.ap-south-1.amazonaws.com In this site i have used an API:https://rapidapi.com/hermanzdosilovic/api/judge0
-# steps to use this portal
+# Steps to use this portal
 1.click the link(http://www.myonlineide.com.s3-website.ap-south-1.amazonaws.com) it will direct you to our website.
 2.select any language and type your code in "Code here !" tab.
 3.if you want to get the input at runtime, give your input in "Your input here !" tab and then press run button.